 On checking in the lady at reception allocated us a grass sight at the base of hill.
 If I stood in the one place long enough my foot disappeared under water.
 Her husband had shown us the site and grabbed a 30 m extension lead and had thrown in down the hill for our powered site.
-We after 30 minutes of trying to level the camper in the slosh enough was enough.
+After 30 minutes of trying to level the camper in the slosh enough was enough.
 I walked over and selected a large flat grassed site with a power box on it.
 We had booked this in advance from March and the crap site they had tried to put us on was disgraceful so I let them know.
-Subsequently they agreed and I moved over to site 132 (great site) which despite the pouring rain on set up, was flat and a better site.
-Of note and to my disgust I watched as they tried to put another camper trailer on our previous despite me explaining the water logged state of it.
+Subsequently they agreed and I moved over to site 132 (great site) which despite the pouring rain was flat and much better.
+Of note and to my disgust I watched as they tried to put another camper trailer on our previous site despite me explaining the water logged state of it.
 They too moved and then a third camp was allocate the site.
 A Maui van this time.
 A poor reflection on the management of the facility.
 Once set up was complete, the rain was dispensing and we had showers before heading into Port Douglas for our dinner appointment with Kathy’s school friends Dick and Jane at the Court House Hotel.

 Days 29 to 38 – Port Douglas